uol-soc-teachingrepos/COMP2421-Numerical-Computation/ws/ws03_guide.md

 	- Get students to come up and implement methods
 	- Write in provided solutions in the sessions
 	- Hide implementations then talk through Q5 onwards

-Print outs (worksheet, solutions, this guide) should be by my office from around 10am